marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 [^nowplaying]: Currently, it shows TV shows, movies and music via Plex and even what I'm playing on my PS5 via the Playstation Network APIs.
 I'll probably write about it in a future blog post.
 It was previously powered by both Spotify and [Trakt](https://trakt.tv) before my switch though.

 [^vpn]: Especially given all of the traffic would transit through Germany while I lived in New Zealand.
+It wasn't really the VPN though, more that the traffic passed through two or three different [NATs](https://en.wikipedia.org/wiki/Network_address_translation).

 [^eardrums]: But for real though, nothing gets me in the mood to review software like having my eardrums blown out at 11:30pm while in bed :)

-[^localfiles]: The feature has degraded over the years so I'm not sure of the current state but last I checked, you can add local files to the Desktop client.
-This doesn't actually sync them like with the short lived Google Music but instead just dumps them all into a basic list that you can play while using that device.
+[^localfiles]: The feature has degraded over the years so I'm not sure of the current state but last I checked, you can add local files to the desktop client.
+This doesn't actually sync them like a la Google Music but instead just dumps them all into a basic list that you can play.
+If you open Spotify on a different desktop, you have to do the same process again from scratch.

 [^khinsider]: [*cough*](https://github.com/marcus-crane/khinsider)

+[^feb]: The first draft of this post was written on Feb 10th but I didn't get around to editing it until Feb 12th hence this doesn't really line up with the publication date.

+[^source]: There are two sources in Plex: One shows your Tidal library by itself and streams direct from Tidal.
+Given this, Tidal content doesn't show up in the API, as the stream doesn't transit via Plex.
+The other source is when you add Tidal content to your music library.
+This does transit via Plex so it shows up via the API.

 [^riaa]: Do three audio fingerprints make a unique fingerprint?
 I hope the RIAA doesn't destroy my blog or I might have to use one of those shady Swiss bulletproof hosts going forward...